Joseph Taussig: World War I

-In July 1916, after serving in battleships, cruisers, destroyers, and on staffs afloat, Taussig was assigned command of Division 8, Destroyer Force, Atlantic Fleet.
-With Britain faring badly due to unchecked U-boat attacks on commercial shipping in the North Atlantic, President Woodrow Wilson ordered Division 8 to Queenstown, Ireland in May 1917, the first group of American destroyers sent abroad during World War I.
+In July 1916, after serving in battleships, cruisers, destroyers, and on staffs afloat, Taussig was assigned command of Division 8, Destroyer Force (DesDiv 8), Atlantic Fleet.
+The US entered World War I in April 1917.
+At that time, Britain was suffering from unchecked U-boat attacks on merchant shipping in the North Atlantic, so in May 1917 President Woodrow Wilson ordered DesDiv 8 to Queenstown, Ireland, to assist the British Royal Navy - the first group of American destroyers sent abroad during the war.

-After a 9-day Atlantic crossing most of the time in a severe southeast gale, the destroyer division arrived at Queenstown with orders to cooperate with the British Royal Navy.
-At a dinner in the Americans' honor the night of their arrival, the RN Commander-in-Chief, Coast of Ireland, Vice Admiral Sir Lewis Bayly asked Commander Taussig, "When will you be ready to go to sea?"
-Taussig replied in the now famous words; "We are ready now, sir, that is, as soon as we finish refueling."
+After a nine-day Atlantic crossing, most of the time in a severe southeast gale, DesDiv 8 reached Queenstown.
+The British commander at Queenstown, Vice Admiral Sir Lewis Bayly, hosted a dinner in the Americans' honor on the night of their arrival.
+At the dinner, Bayly asked Commander Taussig "When will you be ready to go to sea?"
+Taussig replied in the now famous words: "We are ready now, sir; that is, as soon as we finish refueling."